Athletes

 Ashley Sessa

-Ashley won a NCAA Championship at UNC-Chapel Hill, but entered the transfer portal and will be a sophomore at Northwestern University in the Fall of 2024.
+Ashley won a NCAA Championship at UNC-Chapel Hill, but entered the transfer portal and is a sophomore at Northwestern University (Fall 2024) in the greater Chicago area.
 She is a native of the greater Philadelphia region.

 Off the pitch, Ashley has made donations of field hockey equipment in 3 Eastern United States markets in 2024 (Cape Cod, Charlotte and greater Philadelphia) - $7,500 worth of gear and will have another donation within the greater Philadelphia area in conjunction with her own 501 c(3) and major universities who open up their facilities for her summer clinics.